 A tale of extreme vengeance that is unapologetically populated by killers, cannibals, rapists and sociopaths.
 The film presents an NIS agent Kim Soo-Hyun, played by Lee Byung-Hun, who embarks on a quest of revenge when his fiancée is brutally murdered by a psychopathic murderer, Jang Kyung-Chul, played by Choi Min-Sik.
 The line between good and evil begins to blur when the two play a dangerous game of cat and mouse.

-Though it is extremely violent and chaotic at times the film’s careful structure and visceral engagement is constantly evocative and never excessive.
-At the same time there is such an undercurrent of hidden emotion and depth to the movie that only makes the violence more provocative and responsive as the viewer quickly becomes invested within the struggles of each character and are invested within the central story.
+Though it is extremely violent and chaotic at times, the film’s careful structure and visceral engagement is constantly evocative and never excessive.
+At the same time, there is such an undercurrent of hidden emotion and depth to the movie that it only makes the violence more provocative and responsive as the viewer quickly becomes invested within the struggles of each character and are invested within the central story.

 The characters in question are brought to life brilliantly with some genuinely terrific performances all round.
 What separates I Saw the Devil from many other films in its genre is how bleakly humorous it is.
-But at the same time it’s inventive enough to maintain a fair balance to ensure that thought eh film occasionally drifts into dark comedy, it will ultimately leave a haunting impression.
+But at the same time it’s inventive enough to maintain a fair balance to ensure that a horror film occasionally drifts into dark comedy, it will ultimately leave a haunting impression.

 6. A Girl Walks Home Alone at Night